 5. Auditing Requirements

-All fund management companies in Singapore are subjected to reasonable internal audit, which might be implemented by an internal function or a third-party service provider.
+All fund management companies in Singapore are subjected to reasonable internal audit, which might be implemented by an internal function or a third-party accounting service provider.

 If the chosen auditors are deemed to be inappropriate, the Monetary Authority of Singapore might request the companies to appoint others until they meet audit requirements.
 In most cases, this will depend on the complexity, nature, and scale of the business.